eejai42/conceptual-model-completeness-conjecture-toe-meta-model/physics/README.md

-# All-In-One CMCC Physics Model
+# Physics ToE Meta-Model
+## A Comprehensive Snapshot-Consistent Data Architecture for Classical, Quantum, and Relativistic Theories

 A unified data+rule schema capturing classical mechanics, quantum wavefunctions, gauge fields, density matrices, multiway branching, black holes, spin-statistics, etc. Aggregators/lambdas are fully declarative and can reference each other in any order.

-## Metadata

-**Title**: CMCC Complete Physics ToE Meta-Model
-**Subtitle**: A Comprehensive Snapshot-Consistent Data Architecture for Classical, Quantum, and Relativistic Theories
 **Date**: March 2025
 **Domain Identifier**: CMCC_ToEMM_Physics